James Finnerty

-James Finnerty (born 1 February 1999) is an Irish professional footballer who plays as a defender for League of Ireland Premier Division club Sligo Rovers.
-His former clubs include Rochdale, Bohemians and Galway United.
+James Finnerty (born 1 February 1999) is an Irish professional footballer who plays as a defender.
+His former clubs include Rochdale, Bohemians, Galway United and Sligo Rovers.

 Club career

 Born in Skryne, Finnerty signed for English Aston Villa from Irish club Belvedere in 2015.
 He signed a two-year contract with Rochdale in May 2018.
 After one senior appearance in the EFL Trophy, in December 2018 it was announced that Finnerty would sign for Bohemians for the 2019 season.
 Finnerty later said that part of the reason for leaving Rochdale was due to homesickness.
 In April 2019 he scored an "incredible" goal by way of an overhead kick.
 In March 2021 he was described as "a solid defender at the heart of the Bohemians defence".
 On 3 July 2022, it was announced that Finnerty had signed for Galway United on loan until the end of the season.
 Finnerty signed for Sligo Rovers ahead of the 2023 season.
+On 25 August 2023, it was announced that he had departed the club by mutual consent, after making just two appearances following injury trouble.